hjpr/suplex/README.md

 ## Query

-Once a user is signed in, calling the query class that is already instantiated inside of your BaseClass is how you build a query using the logged in user's credentials.
-The style of query is almost identical to the official Supabase python client located at - [Python API Reference | Supabase Docs](https://supabase.com/docs/reference/python/select).
-The only difference in Suplex syntax is the addition of the .query object at the start of the chain.
+Once a user is signed in, building the query class inside of your BaseClass is how you build a query using the logged in user's credentials.
+The style of query is similar to the official Supabase python client located at - [Python API Reference | Supabase Docs](https://supabase.com/docs/reference/python/select).

+By creating a new instance of the query for each request, this avoids concurrency issues with Reflex's asyncronous events system.

 ```python
 from suplex import Suplex